15 Dog Breeds With Amber Eyes: Pictures, Facts & History

 Shetland Sheepdogs are also known as “Shelties.”
 They are adored for their beauty and luxurious fur, but they may be mistaken for their close cousin, the Collie.
 However, the Shetland Sheepdog is smaller and rough-coated compared to the Collie.

 The Shetland Sheepdog can come in various color combinations, such as sable and white or black, white, and tan.
-They are often seen with dark brown eyes, but amber eyes are also possible.
+They often have dark brown eyes, but amber eyes are also possible.

 Conclusion